Court Rules New Jersey Can Shut Down Gym That Defied Coronavirus Closure

+The charges are the first in what has been a long-running dispute that's played out mostly in verbal sparring between New Jersey officials, including Gov. Phil Murphy, and the two co-owners, who have been vocal in their opposition of the state's right to shut down their business indefinitely.

+There has been an ongoing court fight over that indefinite shutdown, and a loss by the owners of Atilis Gym in a state court on Friday directly led to Monday's charges.

-A state judge ruled Friday that New Jersey authorities can shut down a gym that has repeatedly defied Gov. Phil Murphy’s executive order to remain closed during the COVID-19 pandemic.
+A judge ruled Friday that New Jersey authorities could shut down the gym that has repeatedly defied Gov. Phil Murphy’s executive order to remain closed during the coronavirus pandemic.

 The ruling held Atilis Gym in contempt of court.
 It authorized the state health department to put locks on the doors or put up barriers to ensure compliance.